sergelogvinov/sergelogvinov.github.io/articles/proxmox/proxmox-kexec.md

 We've had an old operating system on the server, and we've installed Debian with a custom partitioning scheme and network configuration, without manual intervention.
 And than we've installed Proxmox on top of it.

+The project [ansible-role-debian-boot](https://github.com/sergelogvinov/ansible-role-debian-boot) under __MIT license__, so feel free to fork and modify this project.
+Just remember to leave a star on the project :)

 I hope this article helps you successfully install Debian and Proxmox on any hosting provider.